duiceburger/Deforum-XYZ-Plot/README.md

 - Download individual settings files
 - If using Z-axis, download specific Z-groups

+### Step 6: Run in Deofrum

+Run all your [Deforum](https://github.com/deforum-art/deforum-stable-diffusion) settings files using Batch Mode!
+- Endable Batchmode in Deforum
+- drag and drop outputs to Batch Mode
+- Render!
+-
 ## Example Use Cases

 - Test different strength values with different CFG scales